Gymnosperm: Diversity and origin

 Gymnosperms are the most threatened of all plant groups.

-Classification
+Evolution

+Phylogeny

+The phylogeny of the gymnosperms has been revised by multiple authors.

+Taxonomy

 A formal classification of the living gymnosperms is the "Acrogymnospermae", which form a monophyletic group within the spermatophytes.
 The wider "Gymnospermae" group includes extinct gymnosperms and is thought to be paraphyletic.
 The fossil record of gymnosperms includes many distinctive taxa that do not belong to the four modern groups, including seed-bearing trees that have a somewhat fern-like vegetative morphology (the so-called "seed ferns" or pteridosperms).
 When fossil gymnosperms such as these and the Bennettitales, glossopterids, and Caytonia are considered, it is clear that angiosperms are nested within a larger gymnospermae clade, although which group of gymnosperms is their closest relative remains unclear.

 The extant gymnosperms include 12 main families and 83 genera which contain more than 1000 known species.